kylef/swiftenv/docs/integrations/travis-ci.md

   - osx
 ```

-You can mix this together with the above steps required for OS X and
+You can mix this together with the above steps required for macOS and
 Linux to have a complete `.travis.yml` file as follows:

 ```yaml